-I got a call from an Elder, a medicine man, 5 6 out on the west coast, maybe five years later.
+I got a call from an Elder, a medicine man, out on the west coast, maybe five years later.
 And, he said, I think I know where your mom's pipe is.
-7 And, I said, okay, well, where is it?
-And, we didn't have any 8 9 further conversation because he wasn't interested in telling me where he thought it might be, but I, kind of, 10 knew then that it was in a certain area.
-But, he was 11 calling to see if I wanted to meet with John Trudell and 12 Dino Butler because they were struggling spiritually over 13 what was going on with my mom, and I said no. Trials are 14 15 done, they had their opportunity to come and speak to our family.
+And, I said, okay, well, where is it?
+And, we didn't have any further conversation because he wasn't interested in telling me where he thought it might be, but I, kind of, knew then that it was in a certain area.
+But, he was calling to see if I wanted to meet with John Trudell and Dino Butler because they were struggling spiritually over what was going on with my mom, and I said no. Trials are done, they had their opportunity to come and speak to our family.
 It's done.
-16

-17 I get a call or a message from a friend in 18 Maine.
-She says, two years later, do you know what your 19 mom's pipe looks like?
+I get a call or a message from a friend in Maine.
+She says, two years later, do you know what your mom's pipe looks like?
 And, I said, no, sadly I don't.
 She says, okay.
 Something weird happened last week.
-I got 20 a call from a friend of mine who was out west, who says 21 that she thinks she knows where your pipe is -- your mom's 22 pipe.
+I got a call from a friend of mine who was out west, who says that she thinks she knows where your pipe is -- your mom's pipe.
 I said, okay.
-And, the next thing I know, she says, 23 24 I have your mom's pipe.
+And, the next thing I know, she says, I have your mom's pipe.
 So, somehow it was sent.
-It's 25 being used in a bad way.
+It's being used in a bad way.
 They were drinking and partying with it, and taking it out for show, bragging about how they had Annie Mae's pipe, sacred item.
 Men who knew what happened to her and have lied to continue to lie to this day about what happened to her.
 And, in the spring, after we treated it the way it was supposed to be treated, I asked my dad to bring this home and he went down and got it.

 I have my mother's pipe here with me today.
-8 9 I was instructed by one of your wonderful health supports that I needed to bring this today to give me courage and 10 strength, and that this was the purpose of why it came 11 This carries her prayers and her hopes and her 12 home. dreams, and is something that will always -- I will hold 13 dear to my heart.
-Of course, critics and naysayers say, 14 15 how do you know it's hers, you know?
-And, I said, well, I'm telling you right now, to the person that sent this 16 17 falsely to this family in that capacity, there is no medicine that is going to protect you on the other side.
-18 To me, it's her pipe and it will always be her pipe, and I 19 wanted to bring it today to give courage and strength to 20 the other families.
-I'm not a pipe carrier, but I respect 21 it enough to do the medicine for it, to make sure that it's 22 good.
-23 around your neck.
-And, I'm learning my traditional ways because, as a result, again that intergenerational trauma, the one woman that would have taught me my language, and my traditions, and my culture was stolen from me at a very young age.
+I was instructed by one of your wonderful health supports that I needed to bring this today to give me courage and strength, and that this was the purpose of why it came home.
+This carries her prayers and her hopes and her dreams, and is something that will always -- I will hold dear to my heart.
+Of course, critics and naysayers say, how do you know it's hers, you know?
+And, I said, well, I'm telling you right now, to the person that sent this falsely to this family in that capacity, there is no medicine that is going to protect you on the other side.
+To me, it's her pipe and it will always be her pipe, and I wanted to bring it today to give courage and strength to the other families.
+I'm not a pipe carrier, but I respect it enough to do the medicine for it, to make sure that it's good.